 Johnson & Wales University's academic calendar is divided into terms.
 Three 11-week sessions in an academic year enable students to take three or four classes at a time, instead of the usual four or five.
-The reduced course load gives students the opportunity to earn better grades.
+The reduced course load gives students more time to focus on each course.
 Plus we offer a fourth session in the summer for certain programs.